 If you’re a small-space gardener, the Chelsea Flower Show’s various balcony gardens can provide a window into some ingenious space-saving strategies.

-The container gardens – such as Feels Like Home and The Platform Garden – are worth a visit too, and show how you can create a leafy paradise, even when there’s no ground in which to plant.
+The container gardens – such as Feels Like Home and The Platform Garden – are worth visiting, too, and show how you can create a leafy paradise, even when there’s no ground in which to plant.

 5. You can take home a treasure to add to your home or garden